MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

 - **Off:** You don't send system data to Microsoft.

 - **Basic:** You send Microsoft the minimum system data required to keep clusters current, secure, and operating properly.
-Here are some benefits of basic telemetry:
+Benefits of basic telemetry:
   - Supports an improved user experience.
   - Critical reliability issues are identified for greater resolution.
   - Provides quality feature, deployment, and other product improvements.
   - Drives developments and intelligence into Azure Stack HCI management and monitoring solutions.

 - **Enhanced:** You send more system data to help Microsoft identify and fix operational issues and for product improvements.
 It's highly recommended that you enable **enhanced diagnostics**.
-Here are some of the benefits:
+Benefits of enhanced telemetry:

   - System data might remain for up to 30 days.
   - Errors are captured more accurately ensuring timely diagnostic information without the need for operator interaction.